-Parties are important links between voters on the one hand and parliament and government on the other hand.
-The state should have as little influence as possible on their activity.
-However, a militant democracy must be able to combat anti-constitutional parties.
-In order to do justice to both aspects, the Basic Law has assigned the power to conduct proceedings for the prohibition of political parties not to the executive but to the Federal Constitutional Court, rather than by the executive.
+Parties are important links between voters on the one hand and parliament and the government on the other hand.
+While the state should have as little influence as possible on their actions, a militant democracy must be able to combat anti-constitutional parties.
+In order to reconcile both aspects, the Basic Law provides that proceedings for the prohibition of political parties are determined by the Federal Constitutional Court, rather than by the executive.
 This ensures that the decision is rendered by an independent court solely on the basis of constitutional standards.

-Parties that, by reason of their aims or the behaviour of their adherents, seek to undermine or abolish the free and democratic basic order of Germany or to endanger the existence of the Federal Republic of Germany shall be unconstitutional (cf. Art.
-21(2) of the Basic Law).
-Pursuant to the Federal Constitutional Court’s case-law to date, the mere dissemination of anti-constitutional ideas as such is not enough to fit these criteria; the party must also take an actively belligerent, aggressive stance vis-à-vis the free democratic basic order and must seek to abolish it.
+Parties that, by reason of their aims or the behaviour of their adherents, seek to undermine or abolish the free democratic basic order or to threaten the existence of the Federal Republic of Germany shall be unconstitutional (cf. Art.
+21(2) first sentence of the Basic Law).
+Pursuant to the Federal Constitutional Court’s case-law, the mere dissemination of anti-constitutional ideas as such is not sufficient to fulfil these criteria.
+To be declared unconstitutional, a party must also take an actively belligerent, aggressive stance vis-à-vis the free democratic basic order and must seek to abolish it.
 In addition, specific indications are required which suggest that it is at least possible that the party will achieve its anti-constitutional aims.